P-R-N-D/ENN-PyTorch/README.md

   - The data pipeline uses thread-parallel execution via `torchdata.nodes` and is designed to reduce GIL contention on standard CPython.
   - Free-threaded Python can further improve throughput by removing the GIL, but it is not necessary.
 - **PyTorch**: >= 2.9.1

-DataFrame integrations (pandas, pandas-on-Spark, polars) are optional; install the corresponding extra (e.g., `pip install -e .[pandas]`) when needed.
+- DataFrame integrations (pandas, pandas-on-Spark, polars) are optional. install the corresponding extra (e.g., `pip install -e .[pandas]`) when needed.

 ## Features
 - **APIs** (`stnet.api`): build/load models, elastic train/predict entrypoints (uses `torch.distributed.elastic`), and checkpoint/export helpers.